|Title||The synergy between IBS and UNIST propels research forward|

 Lee said, “This research result will serve as the basis for the creation of a cutting-edge functional device.
 The joint research team of IBS and UNIST was able to achieve this feat by marching towards a common goal together.”

 Lee has been a member of this joint research team since 2019.
 Rodney Ruoff, Director of the IBS Center for Multidimensional Carbon Materials and Distinguished Professor at UNIST, proposed that he join the team when he was working for UNIST.
-Professor Ruoff, an acclaimed authority on graphene, had been involved in research with Lee for several years.
+Professor Ruoff, an acclaimed authority on carbon materials, has been involved in research with Lee for several years

 Up until he joined UNIST in 2011, Lee conducted projects at the University of Southern California and at the National Center for Electron Microscopy (NCEM) of Lawrence Berkeley National Laboratory (LBNL) in the US to develop transmission electron microscopy and explore the fundamental structures and properties of nano materials using this technology.
 In 2004, with the development of technology for separating graphene, dubbed “a dream material”, research on graphene at LBNL also began to gain greater momentum.
 Through the newly invented aberration-corrected transmission electron microscope, it became possible to see individual carbon atom with the human eye.